kermitt2/entity-fishing/doc/restAPI.rst

 (1) text
 """"""""
 Provides a text to be processed (e.g. one or several paragraphs).
 The text have be greater than 5 character or 406 is returned.
+The expected amount of text to disambiguate for the different models is a paragraph (100-150 words).
+If the amount of text is larger, the text will be automatically segmented into balanced segments of maximum 1000 characters (this default size can be changed), using end-of-line and then sentence boundaries.
+A sliding context  will be managed to pass the previous accumulated context (best entities, identified acronyms, ...) to the following segments.

 (2) shortText
 """""""""""""